Merriam-Webster describes procrastination this way:

 Academic Procrastination Statistics

-Schools are no stranger to procrastination.
+Schools are no strangers to procrastination.
 Students in high school, college, and beyond are prone to procrastination.

 - 53% of high school students, 53% of undergraduate students, and 61% of graduate students are frequent procrastinators.